JoeSuber/CardSnake/README.md

 It is in your opencv install directory, e.g.

-/opencv/build/python/2.7/x86  (32-bit, for most windows installs)
+> ../opencv/build/python/2.7/x86  (32-bit, for most windows installs)

 or

-/opencv/build/python/2.7/x64    (64-bit)
+> ../opencv/build/python/2.7/x64    (64-bit)

 copy the cv2.* file you find there to your python install dir:

-Python27/Lib/site-packages
+> ../Python27/Lib/site-packages

 You may need to get a few other python packages.

 From the command line, (on windows use: winkey-x [command prompt (admin)])

-pip install requests grequests python-Levenshtein gmpy2 numpy
+>pip install requests grequests python-Levenshtein gmpy2 numpy

 (stuff happens)